jsous/jsous.github.io/_posts/2026-09-11-is-physics-dead.md

 What remains alive is the difficult part: which idealization, which calculation, which spherical cow.

 That part is still ours.
 For now.

+[^1]: We found some or all of these issues in all six benchmarks in the paper, and also in our own PHYSICS benchmark, which was not included in the first version of the paper because we did not have time to audit it fully.
+It will be scrutinized in a future revision.

+[^2]: I personally tend to believe that in response to a single prompt, LLMs seem to be finding genuinely creative ideas.